rsyslog/rsyslog/source/configuration/modules/omfile.rst

 then this setting controls if extra headers are written to make the resulting file extra hardened against malfunction.
-If set to off, data appended to previously unclean closed files may not be accessible without extra tools.
+If set to off, data appended to previously unclean closed files may not be accessible without extra tools (like `gztool <https://github.com/circulosmeos/gztool>`_ with: ``gztool -p``).
 Note that this risk is usually expected to be bearable, and thus "off" is the default mode.
 The extra headers considerably degrade compression, files with this option set to "on" may be four to five times as large as files processed in "off" mode.

-**In order to avoid this degradation in compression** both flushOnTXEnd and asyncWriting parameters must be set to "off" and also ioBufferSize must be raised from default "4k" value to at least "32k".
+**In order to avoid this degradation in compression** both *flushOnTXEnd* and *asyncWriting* parameters must be set to "off" and also *ioBufferSize* must be raised from default "4k" value to at least "32k".
 This way a reasonable compression factor is maintained, similar to a non-blocked gzip file:

 .. code-block:: none

    veryRobustZip="on" ioBufferSize="64k" flushOnTXEnd="off" asyncWriting="off"

+Do not forget to add your desired *zipLevel* to this configuration line.

 flushInterval